 b) remove the link altogether

-We have not touched the canonical pages but basically it means that you point to one single page as the main page which come into place when you have multiple pages in different languages or a mobile page that is a subset of another page, the canonical page.
+We have not touched the canonical pages but basically, it means that you point to one single page as the main page which comes into place when you have multiple pages in different languages or a mobile page that is a subset of another page, the canonical page.

 Frames have been very popular in the past but for search engines, these are documents within documents and just give issues and just try to avoid that.

 Browsers act differently from web pages.
 The World Wide Web Consortium is standardising the web avoiding inconsistencies.

 Although it does not directly mean that you lose ranking but visitors simply want the best.

 TOO BIG PAGES

 Do pages have large images that mean that the page is loading very slow and has a negative SEO impact?